-How are you a different person now than you were when you entered the TRC?
+How are you a different person now than you were when you started the treatment program?

-2) Recovery support after leaving the TRC
+2) Recovery support after finishing the treatment program

-You'll leave the TRC and start a new life soon.
+You'll leave the treatment program soon.
 However, recovery is a lifelong process.
 You'll still need a lot of support in different kinds.
 You can use the information below to help you decide how best to support your recovery.

-Aftercare program: After leaving the TRC, you need to participate in aftercare programs for at least 18 months.
+Aftercare program: You need to participate in aftercare programs for at least 18 months.
 It provides an opportunity to address important issues and problems associated with abstinence and recovery.
 Aftercare programs provide a safe environment for continued support until it is no longer needed.